-Recently, new research has challenged the traditional narrative; Spain did not suffer from a ruler that threatened his subjects' property with excessive taxes and forced loans.
-Instead, Spanish economic development was held back by decentralised and non-predatory governance, unable to solve the coordination problems blocking the way to more integrated markets.
-Through the analysis of the governance and loan portfolios of an ecclesiastical order, this paper examines the extent to which mortgage credit markets were fragmented in early modern Spain.
-This order not only collected resources that it subsequently lent but also pooled them.
-Indeed, it developed into a nationally integrated organisation able to offer everything from small loans to farmers to substantial amounts to the king and the Madrid elite.
+Recently, new research has challenged the traditional narrative: Spain did not suffer from a ruler that threatened his subjects' property with excessive taxes and forced loans.
+Instead, Spanish economic development was held back by a decentralized and non-predatory governance, unable to solve the coordination problems in the way of more integrated markets.
+Through the analysis of the governance and loan portfolios of an ecclesiastical order, this paper examines to which extent mortgage credit markets were fragmented in early modern Spain.
+This order not only collected resources that it subsequently lent, but pooled them.
+Indeed, it developed into a nationally integrated organization able to offer everything from small loans to farmers to substantial amounts to the king and the Madrid elite.

-Keywords: market integration, credit, early modern Spain, ecclesiastical institutions
+Keywords: Market integration, Credit, Early modern Spain, Ecclesiastical institutions